 Landscape Character Study

 This study is an assessment of landscape heritage and character throughout our city.
 It helps define the city's distinctive identity and sense of place through the identification of 9 landscape character types.
 The study identifies strategies to preserve and enhance this unique landscape and promote city growth.

-This work will inform the way that the Gold Coast landscape is planned and managed and supports the aims of the Corporate Plan Gold Coast 2022, the City Plan and the Culture Strategy 2023.
+This work will inform the way that the Gold Coast landscape is planned and managed and supports the aims of the Corporate Plan (known as the Council Plan 2022-2027), the City Plan and the Culture Strategy 2023.

 Download Gold Coast Landscape Character Study(PDF, 15MB)

 Place Analysis Studies

 We are committed to protecting areas on the Gold Coast that have a unique local identity, natural resources and character.
 Place analysis studies defines these special place qualities for consideration in future development decisions.